 A rainy day makes for a cozy day snuggled up with a book- such as this book right here.
 A Man’s Search for Meaning is essential reading for everyone.
 It offers powerful and insightful lessons on how to tap into your inner strength in times of adversity.
 Frankl reminds us that inside us all, we can find meaning and progress spiritually at any given moment, no matter what fate has in store for us.

-Like this blog post?
-Why not check out our review on Deep Work by Cal Newport
+Review on Deep Work by Cal Newport